-The difference between obscenity and swearing is that “obscenity” is something that is obscene and “swearing” is present participle of swear.
+The difference between whisking and mixing is that “whisking” is the motion of something that is whisked and “mixing” is present participle of mix.

 The difference between maulvi and kazi is that “maulvi” is an imam; a Muslim doctor of law and “kazi” is alternative form of Kazi.

 The difference between ejector and booster is that “ejector” is one who, or that which, ejects or dispossesses and “booster” is something that boosts.

 The difference between copra and kernel is that “copra” is the dried kernel of the coconut, from which coconut oil is extruded and “kernel” is the core, center, or essence of an object or system.

 The difference between pints and cups is that “pints” is a unit of volume, equivalent to: and “cups” is a concave vessel for drinking from, usually made of opaque material and with a handle.

 The difference between finesse and elegance is that “finesse” is skill in the handling or manipulation of a situation. [from c.
 1520] and “elegance” is grace, refinement, and beauty in movement, appearance, or manners.

 The difference between nitrates and leukocytes is that “nitrates” is any salt or ester of nitric acid and “leukocytes” is a white blood cell.

 The difference between blusher and blush is that “blusher” is agent noun of blush; one who blushes and “blush” is an act of blushing; a red glow on the face caused by shame, modesty, etc.

 The difference between homegrown and medical is that “homegrown” is grown at home and “medical” is of or pertaining to the practice of medicine.